Donnelly's Bar and Kay's Tavern attacks: Attacks

 According to journalist Joe Tiernan, the attacks were planned and led by Robert McConnell and Robin "The Jackal" Jackson who were both alleged to have carried out dozens of sectarian murders during The Troubles, mainly from 1974 to 1977, mostly in south Armagh - which in 1975 was virtually lawless; loyalist paramilitaries and the Provisional IRA roamed the streets and countryside and could set up bogus military checkpoints freely.

 The attack was planned at the Glenanne farm of RUC reserve officer James Mitchell which was where most terrorist acts were planned by the gang and the farm also acted as a UVF arms dump and bomb-making site.
 After the attacks were finished everyone involved in both attacks was to meet at Mitchell's farm.
 Then if there was any heat Mitchell could claim the bombers and shooters were with him when the attacks happened.

 The first phase of the plan started at around 18:15 along Crowe Street in Dundalk when a 100-pound no-warning bomb exploded in a Ford sports car just outside Kay's Tavern.
-The blast killed Hugh Waters who was a tailor and had just dropped into the pub to deliver some clothes he had altered for the pub's owner almost instantly.
+The blast killed Hugh Watters, who was a tailor and had just dropped into the pub to deliver some clothes he had altered for the pub's owner, almost instantly.
 Jack Rooney who was walking past the town hall on the opposite side of the street was struck in the head by flying shrapnel and died three days later.
 A further 20 people were injured in the explosion, several of them very seriously.
 The car bomb was fitted with fake southern registration plates and placed in one of the busiest streets in Dundalk in the hope of causing maximum death and injury.
 According to Joe Tiernan, UVF commander Robin Jackson planted the bomb and along with other members of his unit escaped across the border in a blue Hillman Hunter around the time the bomb went off.

 At around 21:00(9:00PM), about three hours after the Dundalk bombing, the second phase of the coordinated plan began.
 It was led by McConnell and took place at Donnelly's Bar & Filling Station in the small Armagh village Silverbridge, close to Crossmaglen.